 “We’re actually gearing up, we’re making all of our finalizations to close for at least the next two weeks or foreseeable future,” said Nathan Klein, owner of Smithklein gallery.
 He took over the business from his mother who opened the gallery over 30 years ago.

 Other businesses are finding creative ways to reach their customers amid the pandemic.
+This small business human resources consulting UK can help businesses to survive by giving them the right advice.

 “We want the community support still so we’re doing the curbside pickup for puzzles especially right now because a bunch of people are in their homes,” said Art Source International Manager Katie Olsonwe’ll. “(We might) eventually do custom framing … maybe by facetime, but we just need to kind of change the way we’re reaching people.”